-serving jesus christ in portsmouth, oh since 1875
+serving jesus christ and our neighbors in portsmouth, oh since 1875

 This is the declaration made by the congregation of 172 members on February 9, 1875, when Second Presbyterian Church was established: